Torus actions, weighted blow-ups, and desingularization of plane curves: Introduction

 \item Let $\bar J = (x_1^{1/w_1}, x_2^{1/w_2})$ be the associated reduced center.
 Let $B \to \cW$ be the associated degeneration to the normal cone of $\bar J$, with a natural open subscheme $\cW':=B_+ \subset B$ admitting a $T' = T \times \IG_m$-action lifting the $T$-action on $\cW$.
 Then the action of $T'$ on $\cW'$ has finite stabilizers, and the morphism $[\cW' /T'] \to [\cW /T]$ is the weighted blow-up along $\bar J$, which is a proper and birational morphism of tame Artin stacks.

 \item Let $\cZ'\subset \cW'$ be the proper transform of $\cZ$.
-Then the order of $\cZ'$ at every point lying over $ \cQ $ is strictly smaller than $ a_1 $.
+Then the logarithmic order of $\cZ'$ with respect to the exceptional divisor at every point lying over $ \cQ $ is strictly smaller than $ a_1 $.
 In particular, the invariant defined in Part \eqref{It:well-defined-eq} of the center associated to $\cZ' \subset \cW'$ at every point of $\cW'$ lying over $ \cQ$ is strictly smaller than $ (a_1,a_2)$.

 \end{enumerate} Iterating $\cW' \to \cW$, one obtains in finitely many steps $\cW^{(m)} \to \cW^{(m-1)}$, with the reduction $\cZ^{(m)}_\rd \subset \cW^{(m)}$ nonsingular.
 Taking quotients $[\cZ^{(m)}/T^{(m)}]_\rd \subset [\cW^{(m)}/T^{(m)}]$ we obtain an embedded resolution of singularities of $[\cZ/T]\subset [\cW/T]$ by tame Artin stacks. \end{Thm}